Death Dictionary

 Colicksevere stomach pain due to issue with bowels

-Dropsieswelling of tissue due to accumulation of excess water, sign of organ failure
+Dropsieswelling of tissue due to accumulation of excess water, a sign of organ failure

 Falling-sicknessepileptic seizures